-Shri Arya Bhashyam, who hoisted the
+Shri Arya Bhashyam, who hoisted

 Indian Tricolour, after removing the